 NOTE— This procedure does not describe the operation of optional features, such as A-PPDU, SU multiple space-time streams, STBC, DCM SQPSK, and MU reception.

 Upon receiving the transmitted PHY preamble overlapping the primary 2.16 GHz channel, the PHY measures a receive signal strength.
 The PHY indicates this activity to the MAC by issuing a PHY-CCA.indication primitive.
-A PHY-CCA.indication(BUSY, channel-list) primitive is also issued as an initial indication of reception of a signal as defined in 8.3.5.12.
+A PHY-CCA.indication(BUSY, RX-Antenna-ID, channel-list) primitive is also issued as an initial indication of reception of a signal as defined in 8.3.5.12.
 The channel-list parameter of the CCA-PHY.indication primitive is absent when the operating channel width is 2.16 GHz.
 The channel-list parameter is present and includes the element primary when operating channel width is 4.32 GHz, 6.48 GHz, 8.64 GHz, 2.16+2.16 GHz, or 4.32+4.32 GHz.
+The RX-Antenna-ID parameter is present if PHY entity has more than one active RX chain and the CCA sensitivity condition defined in 30.3.8 applies to any DMG antenna connected to an active receive chain.

 CID 1326